Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Affectionate, happy, energetic, sensitive

 If you’re looking for a small dog that can keep up with your active lifestyle, the Eskipoo may be a great fit.
-This dog is energetic and needs daily exercise to stay healthy and happy.
-It can be a sensitive breed, though, so be prepared to give your dog plenty of reassurance to maintain its confidence.
-It’s likely to have moderate grooming needs and a thick coat.
-They are affectionate dogs that make great companions in the right home.
+This energetic dog needs daily exercise to stay healthy and happy.
+They can be sensitive, so be prepared to give them plenty of reassurance and praise to maintain their confidence.
+Eskipoos have moderate grooming needs and a thick coat, and they make great companions in the right home.

 35. Aussiedoodle (Australian Shepherd x Poodle)